scientific-python/scientific-python-archive/summits/2023/2023-invite.md

 We have funding to cover 40 participants for five days and six nights including travel, food, and lodging.
-This will be an invite-only event that requires upfront agreement to commit a substantial amount of time to (a) take part in three to four months of pre-summit planning, (b) attend the one-week summit in-person, and
+This will be an invite-only event that requires upfront agreement to commit a substantial amount of time to (a) take part in two of the three pre-summit planning meetings, (b) interact with fellow participants in the public forums, (b) attend the one-week summit in-person, and
 (c) participate in several months of post-summit implementation.

 ## Participants

-Participants will be recruited from the community of developers already actively engaged with the Scientific Python project.
-Developers will represent packages such as NumPy, SciPy, matplotlib, xarray, pandas, scikit-image, scikit-learn, NetworkX, and IPython, as well as domain stacks including Astropy, Pangeo, and scikit-HEP.
+Participants will be recruited from the community of developers of packages such as NumPy, SciPy, matplotlib, xarray, pandas, scikit-image, scikit-learn, NetworkX, and IPython, as well as domain stacks including Astropy, Pangeo, and scikit-HEP.

-## Timing
+## Dates

-We need four months lead time to plan and coordinate work.
-Assuming we get an early confirmation, a one-week period between February and June 2023 would be ideal for the summit itself.
-Spring or early summer break would be ideal.
+Participants will be expected to participate in two of the three planning meetings and the weekly long summit.

+- February planning meeting (TBD)
+- March planning meeting (TBD)
+- April planning meeting (TBD)
+- May 22-26, 2023 Summit

 ## Pre-Summit Planning